 Technology is your second line of defence.
 To prevent unwanted access, businesses should establish a firewall, at the very least on their network.
 A firewall can be set up to monitor data entering and leaving the network and to prevent specific types of traffic.
 If you want to secure Your Storage & Backups then Continuity Software is the best option available right now in the market, which helps to secure your data and you can access it anytime from anywhere.

 Your IT staff serves as the third layer of protection.
 They ought to be keeping an eye on network traffic, searching for trends that point to a breach, and looking into any unusual activity.
 Additionally, so that they can defend themselves against malware or ransomware assaults, they should have access to the most recent security technologies, such as antivirus software, firewalls, and encryption programmes.
+Furthermore, providing employees with access to VPN benefits can help protect company data by encrypting network traffic and securing remote connections.
+Implementing these measures and prioritizing employee education, companies can strengthen their cybersecurity defenses and better safeguard their sensitive information.

 Employees are the first line of defence when it comes to cybersecurity, therefore businesses need to educate and train them.